 - Opportunities for training and skill development

 If you possess the above qualifications and are interested in applying for this position, please visit our website at www.fsd.co or contact our Human Resources Department at hr@fsd.co.
 Applications must be mailed or hand-delivered to 107 Berry Parkway, Canon City, or emailed to hr@fsd.co.
-Applications are being accepted on an ongoing basis, with the first review of applications occurring on March 3, 2025.
-This job posting may close at any time after the position has been posted for a minimum of 5 days.
+Applications must be received by June 19, 2025 in order to receive consideration.
 Fremont Sanitation District is an EOE.

-- Position Title: Field Tech I - Construction
+- Position Title: Field Tech I - Collections

 - Pay Grade: 1